monadualbait/monadualbait/README.md

 ## About Me

-- 💼 Graphic Designer specializing in UI/UX design
+- 💼 Graphic Designer and UI/UX Enthusiast
 - 🌱 Currently learning front-end development
 - 🔭 Exploring the intersection of design and code
 - 💡 Constantly seeking opportunities to improve my skills and contribute to exciting projects